Copyright© 2016 by Ernest Bywater

 The next week is the first game of the season and Mo is the starting left fielder.
 After four weeks of playing in every game he asks the team manager, “Skip, what’s going on?”

-He turns to Mo, and says, “I figure his royal highness is trying to wait you out.
+He turns to Mo and says, “I figure his royal highness is trying to wait you out.
 I think he figures you’ve nowhere to go if you don’t sign the contract he wants.
 When he works out you’re happy to just walk away I’ll be told not to play you.
 So I figure to get the most use out of you while I can and I’ll get the rest as rested as I can before you stop playing.
 At the most I’ll only get half a season out of you.”
 Mo laughs at his reasoning because it matches his own evaluation of the situation.

 The club is playing at home the same week Mo’s contract expires.
 On the Friday morning Mo is meeting with the front office management to discuss the contract.
 If he doesn’t sign today he’s out of contract when the clock strikes midnight.
 Mo can’t believe anyone thinks it’s smart to go right down to the wire like this.
 However, the meeting, as such, doesn’t happen.
 Mo is standing in the waiting area when the owner leaves his office.
-He hands Mo a document, and says, “There’s the contract.
+He hands Mo a document as he says, “There’s the contract.
 I’ve got an important meeting to go to.
 Leave it with my secretary when you sign it.
 She’ll fax it to the League Commissioner for approval for you to play tomorrow.”
 He turns and he leaves Mo standing there, stunned at his arrogant way of handling the situation.

-Mo turns to one of the other staff, and asks, “Is he serious?
+Mo turns to one of the other staff and asks, “Is he serious?
 Does he really think he can force me to sign a contract like that?”

 The woman asked, one of the club’s lawyers, replies, “I’m sorry to say so, but he really does think he can.
 He’s so sure he has you over a barrel and he can do anything he wants about the contract.”

 Slowly shaking his head Mo reads the contract.
 It’s exactly the same as the one he rejected before.
 Looking up Mo says, “He hasn’t changed a word from the one I totally rejected!”
 The lawyer nods yes.
-Mo sighs, and asks, “When will you be able to talk to him about this?”
+Mo sighs and asks, “When will you be able to talk to him about this?”

 “I doubt I can reach him on the phone until about six tonight.
 And that’s too late to get anything to the Commissioner before Monday.”